 Decision made today affects us later.
 Making the decision that does not look in all areas thinkable is the first mistake a person can make.
 Some might think we need a high IQ (Intelligence) to make the best decision.
 That is not true according to research that states critical thinking is more important than IQ … Continue reading How being critical helps our decisions

-One of the take away from the book Upheaval by Jared Diamond is the world population growth issue is no longer truly a serious issue.
+Populations pyramid types One of the take away from the book Upheaval by Jared Diamond is the world population growth issue is no longer truly a serious issue.
 Among the reasons for it can be credited to the progress made in the technology that relates to food production (agriculture) and the health sector.
-As societies have access to better and more … Continue reading Why Workplace Diversity is Inevitable?
+As societies have access to … Continue reading Why Workplace Diversity is Inevitable?